 For Dramatic Resources, Dani has lead multiple programmes for the Adecco Group, in Switzerland and Spain, plus the business school IE Madrid.

 Didi is an actor, director, voice-over artist and lecturer, with over 20 years of experience as an international business trainer and coach.
 She is the UK’s leading expert in the theatre tradition of Commedia dell'Arte and worked with Richard Bean on his hit plays, One Man, Two Guvnors, in the West End and The Hypocrite at the RSC.
-Didi’s most recent work will be directing The Life I Lead starring Miles Jupp.
+Didi’s most recent work includes directing The Life I Lead starring Miles Jupp.

 As a trainer and coach for major businesses in the UK, USA and Europe, her specialism is in women’s leadership.
 She has run leadership master classes for women at INSEAD, CEDEP and contributes to the MBA and the Women as Leaders programme at Cranfield University.
 In October 2017, she was a keynote speaker at the Simmons & Simmons Leadership Conference – considered the premier women’s leadership conference in the world.